Corticosteroids: Facts, Health Benefits, and Side Effects

 Corticosteroids are not as widely used to treat osteoarthritis as they are to treat rheumatoid arthritis.
 They are sometimes injected into the affected joints of people suffering from osteoarthritis, however, and have provided temporary relief from pain.

 Corticosteroids are sometimes prescribed in other autoimmune diseases in addition to rheumatoid arthritis, such as lupus and the autoimmune form of Addison's disease.
-In Addison's disease the adrenal glands stop producing enough cortisol and aldosterone.
+In Addison's disease the adrenal glands no longer produce sufficient cortisol and aldosterone.

 Osteoarthritis is often known as a wear and tear disease.
 The articular cartilage breaks down, removing cushioning from the joint.
 Although not traditionally considered to be a disease that involves inflammation, the inflammatory process may be involved in the disorder.